Unexpected Symmetries of Kerr Black Hole Scattering: Conclusions and future directions

 Our results for the conservation laws are summarized in Table \ref{tab:core_conservation_results}.
 We find that, surprisingly, $\{E,\tilde{L},Q,Q_Y\}$ are conserved and in involution up to quartic order in spin for the spinning probe particle in Kerr, implying that our notion of integrability holds beyond the quadratic in spin results of Ref.~\cite{Compere:2023alp}.
 Moreover, the same happens for generic spinning-spinning scattering at 1PM order and spinless-spinning scattering at 2PM order.
 Interestingly, imposing asymptotic integrability allows one to drastically simplify the bootstrap of generic spinning interactions for the radial action, implying in particular that the dynamics is fully determined by the aligned-spin case.

-Along these lines, another type of symmetry---known as spin-shift---has been found for amplitudes in momentum space, whose origin has not been clarified, accompanying the symmetries associated with conservation laws.
+Along these lines, another type of symmetry -- known as spin-shift -- has been found for amplitudes in momentum space, whose origin has not been clarified, accompanying the symmetries associated with conservation laws.
 By translating this symmetry as an operator in position space, we notice that this cannot be interpreted as a standard spacetime symmetry, but more like a (redundant) gauge symmetry, which deserves a further investigation.

 Summarizing, our work indicates that the Kerr dynamics is even more constrained than previously anticipated, revealing a richer underlying geometric structure.
-One pressing question is to understand what are the implications for the integrability of the quartic in spin probe in Kerr for the bound dynamics, perhaps by finding a suitable coordinate and tetrad basis where the equations of motion are separable \cite{Skoupy:2024uan}.
-Another tantalizing prospect would be to extend our findings to the dissipative case, reformulating the evolution equations for $\{\dot{E},\dot{\tilde{L}},\dot{Q},\dot{Q}_Y\}$ used in self-force theory \cite{Hinderer:2008dm} in terms of the phase space integrals involving higher-point kernels \cite{Alessio:2025flu}.
+One pressing question is to understand what are the implications for the integrability of the quartic in spin probe in Kerr for the bound dynamics, perhaps by finding a suitable coordinate and tetrad basis where the equations of motion are separable~\cite{Skoupy:2024uan}.
+Another tantalizing prospect would be to extend our findings to the dissipative case, reformulating the evolution equations for $\{\dot{E},\dot{\tilde{L}},\dot{Q},\dot{Q}_Y\}$ used in self-force theory~\cite{Hinderer:2008dm} in terms of the phase space integrals involving higher-point kernels~\cite{Alessio:2025flu}.
 Finally, we look forward to further applications of our on-shell notion of conservation laws and asymptotic integrability beyond the gravitational case.

-\textbf{\textit{Acknowledgements---}} We thank Geoffrey Comp\`ere, Ricardo Monteiro, Leo Stein and Vojtech Witzany for useful discussions.
-We thank the authors of \cite{Bohnenblust:2024hkw} for sharing an early revised version of their ancillary files.
-D.A.\ is supported by a STFC studentship.
-The work of G.R.B. is supported by the U.K. Royal Society through Grant URF{\textbackslash}R1 {\textbackslash}20109.
-The work of RG is supported by the Royal Society grant RF$\backslash$ERE$\backslash$231084.
+\textbf{\textit{Acknowledgments---}} We thank Fabian Bautista, Geoffrey Comp\`ere, Ricardo Monteiro, Paul Ramond, Leo Stein and Vojtech Witzany for useful discussions.
+We thank the authors of~\cite{Bohnenblust:2024hkw} for sharing an early revision of their ancillary files.
+D.A.\ is supported by an STFC studentship.
+The work of G.R.B.\ is supported by the U.K. Royal Society through Grant URF\textbackslash R1\textbackslash 20109.
+The work of R.G.\ is supported by the Royal Society grant RF\textbackslash ERE\textbackslash 231084.
 M.Z.’s work is supported in part by the U.K.\ Royal Society through Grant URF\textbackslash R1\textbackslash 20109.
 For the purpose of open access, the authors have applied a Creative Commons Attribution (CC BY) license to any Author Accepted Manuscript version arising from this submission.

 \onecolumngrid